cfmeyers/kujira/README.rst

 * make deafault statuses in jiraconfig
 * add comments to ticket
+* add ability to specify custom field for epics
+* use epic's issue key in epic dump field
-* add epics to ticket
+* use epic's issue key in to add epic to issue